 Easy to Digest

-Since potatoes predominantly contain carbohydrate they are easy to digest and they also facilitate digestion.
+Since potatoes predominantly contain carbohydrate they are easy to digest and their benefits extend towards facilitation of digestion.
 This property makes them a good diet for babies or for those who cannot digest hard food, but need energy.
 Potatoes also contain a considerable amount of fiber or roughage, which is more in raw potatoes and cold ones than boiled or hot ones.
 This stimulates perisaltic motion and increases secretion of gastric juices which ease digestion and prevents conditions like constipation while protecting the body from serious conditions like colorectal cancer.

 Treatment of Scurvy